smedina-upc/ihlt/s2/document.md

 evaluation framework of the project.

 2. Compute their similarities by considering words and Jaccard distance.
+A distance should be obtained for each pair of sentences.

-3. Compare the previous results with gold standard by giving the pearson correlation between them. <br>
+3. Compare the previous results with gold standard by giving the pearson correlation between them.
+Only a global measure should be obtained from all previous distances.<br>
 `from scipy.stats import pearsonr` <br>
 `pearsonr(refs, tsts)[0]`

 Notes: